ALTIBASE/Documents/Technical Documents/eng/iBatis Integration Guide for Altibase.md

 Run the SimpleConnection project.

-After clicking the SimpleConnection project, run from the menu or click the Run button.
+After clicking the SimpleConnection project, run it on the menu or click the Run button.

 ![img](http://aid.altibase.com/download/attachments/7340084/additional_6.png?version=1&modificationDate=1416820405000&api=v2)